Although the link between age and erectile dysfunction (ED) seems obvious, scientific studies have shown that it’s more complex than first thought.

-But ED does not increase so strictly through people’s lives.
-Another study, in 2019 analysed the risk of developing ED at different ages, and found that when you’re gauging the likelihood of getting ED, age alone isn’t enough to go on.
-In fact, it is the lifestyle options throughout a man’s life that can be a more significant factor than just someone’s age.
-We’ve taken a look at what these lifestyle factors might be.
+This could explain why ED doesn’t increase so strictly throughout people’s lives.
+Another study in 2019 analysed the risk of developing ED at different ages and found that, when gauging the likelihood of getting ED, age alone isn’t the best predictor.
+In fact, it’s the lifestyle options throughout a man’s life that can be a more significant factor than just someone’s age.
+Let’s take a look at what these lifestyle factors might be.

 Possible risk factors in your 20s - 30s

-In your 20s and 30s, you’re in an age group known to be suffering a lot of anxiety and early-career stress.
-It’s also a time notorious for partying and drug misuse, one of the consequences of which can be ED.
-People in this age group also smoke more than the rest of the population, much of it stress-driven.
-And there’s also a rising culture of excessive pornography use among young people, and this, experts say, is very likely to cause problems in young men’s intimate lives.
+In your 20s and 30s, you’re in an age group known to be suffering from a lot of anxiety and early career stress.
+It’s also a time notorious for partying and drug misuse (and drug abuse can cause ED).
+People in this age group smoke more than the rest of the population - another potential cause of ED.
+And there’s also a rising culture of excessive pornography use among young people.
+This, experts say, is very likely to cause problems in young men’s intimate lives.

 Possible risk factors in your 30s - 40s

 In your 30s and 40s, you may experience more intense career and family stress.
 Your risk of developing physiological issues, like cardiovascular disease, also increases.
-It is also around this time, sometimes earlier, that the consequences of heavy alcohol consumption can start to manifest themselves.
-Amongst these are peripheral neuropathy (reduced nerve function, which can cause ED) and obesity, which is associated with both reduced testosterone and cardiovascular disease, both bad news for erectile function.
+It’s also around this time - sometimes earlier - that the consequences of heavy alcohol consumption can start to manifest themselves.
+Amongst these are peripheral neuropathy (reduced nerve function, which can cause ED) and obesity, which is associated with both reduced testosterone and cardiovascular disease - bad news for erectile function.

 Possible risk factors in your 40s - 50+

-To keep yourself in fighting trim, and maintain healthy erectile function no matter what stage of life you are in, you can help by doing things such as exercising regularly, going easy on the drinking, and cutting out cigarettes.
-You can also keep an eye on what you eat – thinking particularly about your cardiovascular health above all.
+To maintain healthy erectile function no matter what stage of life you’re in, you can help by implementing a healthy lifestyle, including exercising regularly, going easy on the drinking, and cutting out cigarettes.
+Other lifestyle modifications include keeping an eye on what you eat as it’s of utmost importance that you take care of your cardiovascular health.